danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 ### (1.2) - Containerizing the Analytics Endpoint

-Next we are going to create an image with our analytics endpoint using [Docker](https://www.docker.com/).
+Next we are going to create an image with our Analytics Endpoint using [Docker](https://www.docker.com/).
 We will then verify everything is still working by executing the image in a local container (a _container_ is a _running instance of an image_).
 Once we have verified this is the case, we will push the image to a remote location, in this case [Google Container Registry (GCR)](https://cloud.google.com/container-registry/).
 This stages the image to be deployed as containers on top of Google's fully managed Kubernetes solution: [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/).

 ```bash
 # Build image: